gulpjs/gulp/README.md

 ## What is gulp?

-gulp is a toolkit that will help you automate painful or time-consuming tasks in your development workflow.
-For web development (if that's your thing) it can help you by doing CSS preprocessing, JS transpiling, minification, live reloading, and much more.
+- **Automation** - gulp is a toolkit that helps you automate painful or time-consuming tasks in your development workflow.
-Integrations are built into all major IDEs and people are loving gulp across PHP, .NET, Node.js, Java, and more.
-With over **2000 plugins** (and plenty you can do without plugins), gulp lets you quit messing with build systems and get back to work.
+- **Platform-agnostic** - Integrations are built into all major IDEs and people are using gulp with PHP, .NET, Node.js, Java, and other platforms.
+- **Strong Ecosystem** - Use npm modules to do anything you want + over 2000 curated plugins for streaming file transformations
+- **Simple** - By providing only a minimal API surface, gulp is easy to learn and simple to use

 ## Documentation